JustalK/INFORMATIONS/system/SYS_bitbucket_pipeline_cd.md

 chmod 400 ~/.ssh/id_rsa
 ```

-7. copy the public key inside the file *authorized_keys*
+7. copy the public key inside the file *authorized_keys* in ~/.ssh/authorized_keys

 ```
 $ cat ~/.ssh/id_rsa.pub
 ```

-7. Go inside the *Repository setting* in *SSH key*
+7. On bitbucket, go inside the *Repository setting* in *SSH key*
-8. You might be ask to activate the pipeline
+8. Activate the pipeline if asked
 9. Copy/Paste the private key :

 ```